 After the egg is hard boiled and gently cracked, it steeps in a gorgeous aromatic blend of ingredients.

 The spices, soy sauce and other ingredients work both their beauty and their flavor into the egg.

 And your home will fill with the scents of cinnamon, cloves, fennel, Sichuan pepper, and star anise.

 You neighbors might even be able to catch some of the aroma.

-Pour the spice mixture into the water with the eggs, and bring to a strong simmer.
-Let the eggs simmer for about 10 minutes, then turn the heat to the lowest setting, cover and simmer very gently for 1-1/2 hours.
+- Simmer eggs with tea mixture.
+Pour the tea mixture into the water with the eggs, and bring to a strong simmer.
+Let the eggs simmer for about 10 minutes, then turn the heat to the lowest setting, cover and simmer very gently for 1½ hours.

 - Continue to steep.
 Keep the lid on the pot, remove it from the stove and let the eggs continue to steep for up to 4 hours.
 (The longer they remain in the pot, the deeper the color will become.)

 - Peel/refrigerate.
 You can either peel and serve the eggs immediately or store them in the fridge for up to 4 days in a tightly covered container.